braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 At this point, you should be able to send notifications to the devices.
 Adhere to the following steps to test your push integration.

 {% alert note %}
-Starting in macOS 13, on certain devices, you can test iOS push notifications on an iOS 16+ Simulator running on Xcode 14 or higher.
+Starting in macOS 13, on certain devices, you can test iOS push notifications on an iOS 16+ simulator running on Xcode 14 or higher.
 For futher details, refer to the [Xcode 14 Release Notes](https://developer.apple.com/documentation/xcode-release-notes/xcode-14-release-notes).
 {% endalert %}

 1. Set an active user in the React application by calling `Braze.changeUserId('your-user-id')` method.